Thursday, June 22, 2000

 The Cincinnati Enquirer

-A book comes out today about a city that is hard not to love.
+There's a new book about a city that is hard not to love.
 It's a city of romantic sites and daring deeds, of caring people and good times, a place that treasures small-town values as it pursues big-city dreams.

 The book is about Cincinnati, and it's titled Cincinnati Moments, a Celebration of Photographs from The Cincinnati Enquirer.